 Denise K. Netko, MS, LMFT

-Denise K. Netko is a licensed Marriage and Family Therapist who specializes in the treatment of children and adolescents, adult individuals, couples, and families.
+Denise K. Netko is a licensed Marriage and Family Therapist who specializes in the treatment of individuals, couples, families and adolescents.

 While earning her Bachelor’s degree in Sociology from Clarke University, Denise worked extensively with children and adolescents in the Dubuque community, as well as in internships in New York and Montana, working with children and adolescents affected by social, emotional, and learning challenges.
 Denise then went on to earn her Master’s of Science Degree in Marriage and Family Therapy, with specialization in Child and Adolescent Development, from Purdue University.
 Throughout her graduate education, Denise was involved in the research of the effects of trauma on eating disorders and self-esteem.
 Denise completed her Master’s Thesis on The Relationship between Sexual Assault and Eating Disorder Symptoms.

-Upon completing her graduate education in 2007, Denise began working for Community Counseling Centers of Chicago (C4).
-She provides community based psychiatric crisis intervention, assessment, and therapy services to children, young adults, and their families.
-With over 10 years of experience working with children & adolescents, Denise works at length with crisis intervention, trauma, and family dynamic issues.
+Upon completing her graduate education, Denise began working for Community Counseling Centers of Chicago (C4).
+She provided community based psychiatric crisis intervention, assessment, and therapy services to children, young adults, and their families.
+With over 15 years of experience working with children & adolescents, Denise works at length with trauma, family dynamic issues and crisis intervention.

 Denise actively engages with clients to facilitate insight into their lives, relationships and behavioral patterns.
 This is accomplished through the exploration of problematic issues, family and relationship patterns, and life experiences.
 Denise dedicates herself to providing a safe and supportive environment for her clients while working toward treatment goals.
 Her approach is collaborative, and she works to empower clients in order to create growth and healing within treatment.

 Neiha Dhar is a Licensed Marriage and Family Therapist who specializes in the treatment of children and adolescents, individuals, couples, and families.

 Neiha earned her Bachelor’s degree in Psychology at the University of Rochester.
 She then went on to earn her Master’s Degree in Marriage and Family Therapy from Purdue University.

 Her graduate and post-graduate experiences include providing treatment in an all female-identified residential treatment center; and at the Community Counseling Center of Chicago (C4) providing outpatient therapy for individuals and families experiencing acute trauma, depression, and anxiety.